lagadic/vrep_ros_bridge/README.md

 </p>
 * Go back to the <a href="#installation-plugin" target="_parent"> Install Plugin</a> section of this page and change the path to the one corresponding to the new version of V-REP.

+Note: The vrep_ros_bridge was tested up to the version 3.2.1 of V-REP released the May 4th 2015.

 # How to use the plugin

 You will find a guide to use the plugin <a href="http://wiki.ros.org/vrep_ros_bridge" target="_parent"> here </a> .